Lee Feigon

 Lee Feigon is an American historian who specialized in the study of 20th-century Chinese history.

-In 2002 he published Mao: A Reinterpretation, a work of historical revisionism that sought to highlight what Feigon saw as the positive aspects of Mao Zedong's political leadership.
+In 2002 he published Mao: A Reinterpretation, that sought to highlight what Feigon saw as some positive aspects of Mao Zedong's political leadership (although remaining critical of it).
 He subsequently used that book as a basis for a documentary, The Passion of the Mao.

 He has written for such U.S. publications as The Wall Street Journal, Barron's, The Nation, The Chicago Tribune, The Atlantic, and The Boston Globe.